EvanHahn/HumanizeDuration.js/README.md

 **largest**

-Number representing the maximum number of units to display for the duration
+Number representing the maximum number of units to display for the duration.

 ```js
 humanizeDuration(1000000000000)                  // '31 years, 8 months, 1 week, 19 hours, 46 minutes, 40 seconds'